ahouseago/rescript-aoc-2022/README.md

 # ReScript Advent of Code 2022

-Solutions to the 2022 advent of code test
+Solutions to the 2022 advent of code.

 ## Installation